Developments in State Policy

 Building managers are to determine whether testing for Legionella must be performed and, if so, the testing approach and how test results will be used to validate the program.
 Section 6.2.8.
 Section 7 includes additional specific requirements for potable and non-potable water systems, and Section 8 sets requirements relating to building construction, renovation, refurbishment, replacement or repurposing.
 An annex to the standard addresses requirements for healthcare facility water management plans.

-ASHRAE 188 is complemented by ASHRAE 12: Minimizing the Risk of Legionellosis Associated with Building Water Systems, a guideline published in 2000 and currently being updated to provide direction on implementing ASHRAE 188-2018.
+ASHRAE 188 is complemented by ASHRAE 12: Managing the Risk of Legionellosis Associated with Building Water Systems, a guideline first published in 2000 that was updated in 2020 to provide direction on implementing ASHRAE 188-2018.